-On completion of the EIS phase, the CG will prepare a report evaluating the EIS and other related material, pursuant to section 35 of SDPWO Act.
-The CG's report will include an evaluation of the environmental effects of the project and any related matters.
+On completion of the EIS phase, the Coordinator-General will prepare a report evaluating the EIS and other related material, pursuant to section 35 of SDPWO Act.
+The Coordinator-General's report will include an evaluation of the environmental effects of the project and any related matters.

-The Australian Government Department of Environment, Water, Heritage and the Arts has determined that the project constitutes a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth) due to possible impacts on matters of national environmental significance.
-Under a bilateral agreement with the Australian Government, the CG's report will be used by the Australian Government Minister for the Environment, Water, Heritage and the Arts to make an assessment of the controlled action for the purposes of the EPBC Act.
+The then Australian Government Department of Environment, Water, Heritage and the Arts has determined that the project constitutes a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth) due to possible impacts on matters of national environmental significance.
+Under a bilateral agreement with the

+Australian Government, the Coordinator-General's report will be used by the Australian Government Minister for the Sustainability, Environment, Water, Population and Communities (SEWPaC) to make an assessment of the controlled action for the purposes of the EPBC Act.
+SEWPaC has been consulted on the draft TOR and have provided feedback which has been incorporated.